Instrument Petting Zoo! Parent Teacher Conference Day Win!

 Visiting the Zoo

 Speaking of adding to the zoo ambiance, I piped some zoo sounds through the classroom speakers in the ceiling and definitely got some smiles.
 The lion roar was a hoot but what was even more fun was when the orca sounds came on.
 They had no idea what to think of that!
-Here are some of the links I used for YouTube videos that you could play at the zoo if you wanted to bring out some zoo sounds!
-I put all of these into a playlist and set it on "Autoplay" so that it would keep repeating the sounds.
-This not only added to the ambiance but made it less awkward when the room is empty and a new family walks in or if there's only one family they won't hear dead silence and think they need to rush through.
-These are my favorite videos for background zoo sounds:
+The sounds not only added to the ambiance but made it less awkward when the room is empty and a new family walked in or if there’s only one family they won’t hear dead silence and think they need to rush through.

 Favorite Moments from the Zoo: 2014